OctopusDeploy/docs/docs/getting-started.md

 ### The Delivery Pipeline

-We designed Octopus to fit into teams that follow agile delivery practices.
+We designed Octopus Deploy to fit into teams that follow agile delivery practices.
 A typical workflow would be:

 1. Commit Code to Your Existing Source Control System.